Hermann Greiner: Normandy

 On 1 June 1944 Greiner was promoted to Hauptmann.
 Five days later, Operation Overlord began with the Allied invasion of Normandy.
 11./NJG 1, stayed in Sint-Truiden but extended its area of operations deep into France.
 Bomber Command sent out 225 Lancaster and 86 Halifax bombers to France supported by 18 Mosquitos on 15/16 June 1944.
 The No. 1, 3, 4 and 8 Groups attacked railway targets at Evreux, Gare de Massy – Palaiseau, Nantes and Tours.
 Near Paris at 01:26, Greiner claimed a Halifax for victory 32.
 On 15/16 June 1944, 227 aircraft (119 Lancaster, 99 Halifax and nine 9 Mosquito) from 4, 5 and 8 Groups attacked an ammunition dumps at Thorigné-Fouillard and a fuel dump at Châtellerault.
 The 5 Group raid at Châtellerault destroyed 8 fuel sites out of 35 in the target area without loss.
 224 aircraft (184 Lancaster, 30 Stirling, 10 Mosquito bombers) of 3 and 8 Groups attacked railway yards at Lens and Valenciennes.
 Six Lancasters were lost from the Lens raid and five Lancasters from Valenciennes attack.
 31 Mosquitos bombed to Gelsenkirchen, and 34 intruder patrols were carried out.
 Another seven Stirling and four Halifax bombers flew "Gardening" sorties minelaying off Channel ports.
 One Mosquito was lost from the Gelsenkirchen raid.
 Greiner attacked a Lancaster from an unknown bomber stream northeast of Lille at 00:56.
 On 5/6 July he claimed the second to last victory of the night over Dieppe at 02:05.
 On 20/21 July he claimed a victory in Grid LN-KN and KL at 01:28 and 01:37 for his 35th and 36th victories.
-On 27 July 1944 Hermann Greiner was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) and the presentation was made by Generalleutnant Joseph Schmid.
+On 27 July 1944, Greiner was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) and the presentation was made by Generalleutnant Joseph Schmid.